bugzilla/bugzilla/docs/en/rst/administering/parameters.rst

     Set this to the number of days you want to let bugs go in the CONFIRMED state before notifying people they have untouched new bugs.
-If you do not plan to use this feature, simply do not set up the whining cron job described in the installation instructions, or set this value to "0" (never whine).
+If you do not plan to use this feature, simply do not set up the :ref:`whining cron job <installation-whining>` described in the installation instructions, or set this value to "0" (never whine).

-    .. todo:: link

 globalwatchers
     This allows you to define specific users who will